 where $\bm{\mu}_i$ is the prototype or center of category $i$ and $\Omega_i$ is the set of features that belong to class $i$.

-\paragraph{Pixel-wise discrimination distance (PDD)} is to evaluate the effectiveness of pixel-wise representation alignment~\cite{xie2022sepico}.
+\paragraph{Pixel-wise discrimination distance (PDD)} is to evaluate the effectiveness of pixel-wise representation alignment \citep{xie2022sepico}.
 We modify it into $1$ minus its original value for a more straightforward comparison together with CCD.

-Low CCD and PDD suggest the features of the same class have been densely clustered while the distances between different categories are relatively large at category-level and pixel-level, respectively.
-We compare CCD and PDD values with source only model and DAFormer~\cite{hoyer2022daformer}.
-As illustrated in \cref{fig:ccd_pdd}, \method achieves much smaller CCD and PDD values in each category compared with others.
+Low CCD and PDD suggest the features of the same class have been densely clustered while the distances between different categories are relatively large at category level and pixel level, respectively.
+We compare CCD and PDD values with source only model and DAFormer \citep{hoyer2022daformer}.
+As illustrated in Fig. \ref{fig:ccd_pdd}, \method achieves much smaller CCD and PDD values in each category compared with others.
 This empirical evidence verifies that by pulling target features close to source ones for each category, \method indeed learns a more discriminative target feature space, resulting in better segmentation performances.